Actarr/Act/readme.md

 ---

-### CURRENT VERSION: v1.7.0 *(Update 55)* [1.8.27.18] - March 8th, 2020
+### CURRENT VERSION: v1.7.1 *(Update 56)* [1.8.28.18] - March 9th, 2020
 ```
-1.7.0
-New popout menu for members list.
-Altered role menu, changed bot tag colors,
-new watermark design - also less obstrusive.
+1.7.0- New popout menu for members list. -Altered role menu. -Changed bot tag colors -New watermark design - also less obstrusive.
-New role enforcement box design (see Nitro role).
-Added design to warning on bottom of theme tab.
+-New role enforcement box design (see Nitro role). -Added design to warning on bottom of theme tab.
-Added new friends list popout tab but not currently implemented.
+-Added new friends list popout tab but not currently implemented.

+1.7.1 - Popout menu complete redesign, again -- less annoying, much cleaner.
+Volume slider button fixed and redesigned.
+Text no longer gets clipped on members list.
 ```